Department of State

 The United States has imposed restrictions on activities with Iran under various legal authorities since 1979, following the seizure of the U.S. Embassy in Tehran.
-The most recent statute, the Iran Threat Reduction and Syria Human Rights Act (ITRSHRA), added new measures and procedures to the 1996 Iran Sanctions Act (ISA).
-The ISA authorizes sanctions on businesses or individuals engaging in certain commercial transactions in Iran.

 The Department of Treasury also plays a primary role in enforcing sanctions against Iran.
 For more information on the Department of Treasury's sanctions implementation, please visit their website.